 Part of your time as an asylee or refugee can be counted as permanent residence, based on a concept known as "rollback."
 The result is that you might be able to apply to naturalize sooner than you thought.
 We'll explain the details below.

-If you were granted refugee status while in another country, and then entered the U.S. as a refugee, you can count your date of U.S. entry as the beginning of your permanent residence—assuming, of course, that you eventually succeed in becoming a permanent resident.
+If you were granted refugee status while in another country, and then entered the U.S. as a refugee, you can count your date of U.S. entry as the beginning of your permanent residence—assuming, of course, that you eventually succeeded in becoming a permanent resident.
 All your years as a refugee in the U.S. will count toward the required five years of permanent residence for naturalization eligibility purposes.
 (See the Code of Federal Regulations at 8 C.F.R. § 209.1(e).)

 If you were granted asylum in the United States, a maximum of one year of your time in asylee status counts as permanent residence.
-If you waited longer than a year to apply for your green card, that extra time will not do you any good—you will still need to wait another four years after your green card approval before applying for U.S. citizenship.
+If you waited longer than a year to apply for your green card (adjustment of status), that extra time will not do you any good—you will still need to wait another four years after your green card approval before applying for U.S. citizenship.

 So, whatever you do, do not look at the date on your card and expect to be apply to apply for U.S. citizenship four years later.
 The date placed there should make it convenient for you to count forward the required five years before you submit an application for U.S. citizenship.

 One more helpful bit of guidance, if you're eager to apply for U.S. citizenship: You can turn in your citizenship application (USCIS Form N-400) 90 days before your required years of permanent residence have passed.
-This 90-day period compensates for the fact that USCIS may not act on your application (call you in for an interview) for at least that amount of time.
+This 90-day period compensates for the fact that USCIS might not act on your application (call you in for a naturalization interview) for at least that amount of time.